spacecloud-io/space-cloud/docs/manual/database/index.md

 You can learn more about on the various parameters available for configuring the database module [here](/docs/database/config).

-## API

-Comming soon

 ## Next steps

 Now you know the basics of the database module.
 The next step would be diving deeper into the [configuration](/docs/database/config) and its structure.
-Let's make sure that the apps we build are secure!
+You could also continue to see how to use the database module on the frontend.

 <div class="btns-wrapper">
   <a href="/docs/user-management/overview" class="waves-effect waves-light btn primary-btn-border btn-small">